pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 A transcoder is used by a :ref:`mapper<Mapper>` to serialise and deserialise the state of domain model event objects.

-The library's :class:`~eventsourcing.persistence.Transcoder` class can be constructed without any arguments.
+The library's :class:`~eventsourcing.persistence.JSONTranscoder` class can be constructed without any arguments.

 .. code:: python

-    from eventsourcing.persistence import Transcoder
+    from eventsourcing.persistence import JSONTranscoder

-    transcoder = Transcoder()
+    transcoder = JSONTranscoder()

-The :data:`transcoder` object has methods :func:`~eventsourcing.persistence.Transcoder.encode`
+The :data:`transcoder` object has methods :func:`~eventsourcing.persistence.JSONTranscoder.encode`
-and :func:`~eventsourcing.persistence.Transcoder.decode`  which are used to perform the serialisation and deserialisation.
+and :func:`~eventsourcing.persistence.JSONTranscoder.decode`  which are used to perform the serialisation and deserialisation.
 The serialised state is a Python :class:`bytes` object.

 .. code:: python